pouya-racker/azure-poc/README.md

 This is a proof of concept repository for demonstrating:

-- Deployment of Azure resources using **Infrastructure as Code** approach using Terraform.
+- Deployment of Azure resources by implementing **Infrastructure as Code** methodology using Terraform.

 - Definition and assignment of **Policy Objects** to Azure resources.